 You can contact me by e-mail directly from this site by clicking on “Contact.”
 I can also be reached at: email@example.com, or by phone: 707 888-0876.

-I am currently using Sony cameras.
-I know, not Canon, not Nikon, not serious.
+I am currently (2015) using new-model (a7Rii, & RX100 III) Sony cameras.
 In my film days I was very happy with my Minolta 35 mm-format system, so it was not unnatural to switch over to Sony when I moved to digital.
 My reasoning was also influenced by bulk.
 I frequently hike at least moderate distances for some shoots.
 The weight of 2 or 3 lenses and the camera (and a few small accessories) in my backpack is not trivial.
 I always carry my tripod of course.
-The Alpha-100 seemed to me to be a reasonable compromise – very good quality, easier to port around, and by the way considerably less expensive than the top two.
-The latter was especially relevant given my experience with developing technologies of all types: upgrades will soon follow.
-Indeed I now mostly use my newer Alpha-900, heavier than the A-100 but still lighter in weight and cheaper than competitors.
-My workhorse lenses include the Sony-Zeiss F2.8 24-70 mm zoom, and the Sony G F4.5-5.6 70-300 mm zoom.
-I am very happy with this system.
+The Alpha-100 seemed to me to be a reasonable choice when I began this phase of my career – very good quality, easy to port around, and by the way considerably less expensive than Nikon and Canon.
+The latter was especially relevant given my experience with developing technologies of all types: upgrades would soon follow.
+Indeed I subsequently moved up to the Alpha-900 with its full-size sensor, heavier than the A-100 but still lighter in weight and cheaper than competitors.
+I was very happy with that system.